hzget/hzget.github.io/ml_tech/fine_tune_the_model.md

 There're a lot more to improve the model after the "first round" fine-tuning.
 We can gain good insights on the problem by inspecting the best estimator.
-For example, the RandomForestRegressor can indicate the relative importance of eahc attribute for making accurate predictions:
+For example, the RandomForestRegressor can indicate the relative importance of each attribute for making accurate predictions:

 ```python